 In 2017 she helped to successfully launch the pioneering ‘Heddlu Bach’ Mini Police scheme in Gwent.
-This programme, aimed at children between 9-11, aims to break down barriers between young people and the police by engaging them at an early age.
+This programme, aimed at children between 9 to 11, aims to break down barriers between young people and the police by engaging them at an early age.
 It teaches them positive values, skills and respect, and has already been rolled out to more 20 schools.

 Eleri has more than 20 years’ experience working in strategic leadership and management roles in Wales, complemented extensively by service and practice development for children and young people.

-As former Chief Executive Officer and Deputy Children's Commissioner for Wales (2009 – 2016), Eleri drove strategic policy and legislative influence to improve children’s rights, leading to national action plans on advocacy and child sexual exploitation.
+As a former Chief Executive Officer and Deputy Children's Commissioner for Wales (2009 to 2016), Eleri drove strategic policy and legislative influence to improve children’s rights, leading to national action plans on advocacy and child sexual exploitation.

-Eleri was awarded an MBE in 2009 for her services to children and young people in Wales while head of the children's charity, Save the Children, in Wales (2001–2009).
+Eleri was awarded an MBE in 2009 for her services to children and young people while head of the children's charity, Save the Children, in Wales (2001 to 2009).
 She is chair of trustees of the Vale of Glamorgan Youth Forum and Trustee of Kids in Museums.

 £55,692 per annum